Montafon: Annual events

 Montafoner Resonanzen is a music festival consisting of a series of events in the Montafon region.
 It is held annually on weekends in August and September.
 Each weekend is dedicated to another genre (classical, jazz, Austrian folk musik, organ, cross-over).
 The locations vary each year.
 Guests may combine hiking and eating out with the concerts, considering the musical performances are held at extraordinary locations like the Tübinger Hütte at 2,191 m (Gaschurn) or the Panoramagasthof Kristberg.

 Sports

 In the 2012/13 season, the first SBX World Cup Montafon was held as part of the FIS Snowboard World Cup.
 The World Cup takes place annually in December, with races carried out in the Silvretta Montafon ski area, starting below the Hochjoch summit and finishing near the cable car's mountain station.
 The difference in altitude between start and finish is around 200 m.
 During the World Cup, visitors can watch the snowboarders and skiers during the day time and enjoy concerts in Schruns in the nighttime.

 The Montafon-Arlberg Marathon is a mountain marathon taking place since 2003.
 It encomprises 42,195 m and 1,500 m in altitude in two federal states (Vorarlberg and Tyrol).

 Culture

 Customs and Traditions

-Alpine Transhumance plays a vital role in traditional Alpine culture, just as do Yodeling, Alphorn, Schwingen, and cheese production.
+Alpine Transhumance plays a vital role in traditional Alpine culture, just as do Yodeling, Alphorn, Schwingen, and cheese production (i. e.
+Alpkäse, Bergkäse).